phillipou/cx-agent-sdk/Docs/designs/DESIGN-003-agent-router.md

 ## Policies, Memory, Evaluation
 - Policy: Router defers to `PolicyEngine.validate(call, interaction, history)` and logs the outcome.
 M1 uses `NullPolicyEngine` (allow-all), Milestone 3 will replace with YAML-driven engine.
 - Memory: Router keys memory by `session_id` (from `interaction.context` or `id`).
-  - M1.1: integrate `ConversationMemory` to load/append/clear; include `history_loaded` and `memory_updated` telemetry.
+  - M1.1: integrated `ConversationMemory` to load/append/clear; includes memory details in telemetry.
-  - Classifier may use history to extract missing parameters or disambiguate intents.
+  - AskUser flow: when planner emits `AskUser`, Router sets `memory.waiting(param)` and returns the prompt as the response.
+On subsequent messages, if the waiting `param` is provided (via classifier extraction), Router clears waiting and proceeds to plan/execute.
 - Evaluation: Telemetry provides a trace for deterministic evals; later, an `SQLiteSink` will persist events for dashboards and harness.

 ## Risks & Mitigations